inasafe/inasafe-doc/docs/source/training/beginner/osm/101-basic-concept-of-osm-website.rst

 **Learning Objectives**

-- Understanding the concept and definition of OpenStreetMap
+- Understand the concept and definition of OpenStreetMap
-- Understanding the definition and objectives of data collection
+- Understand the definition and objectives of data collection
-- Understanding the composition of a map
+- Understand the composition of a map
-- Make a handwriting sketch of an area
+- Make a handwritten sketch of an area

 Maps are a good way to convey information.
 Maps are visual representations of our world.
 They can often demonstrate an idea better than words.
 This in